faker-ruby/faker/doc/games/world_of_warcraft.md

 # Generate random class name from the World of Warcraft
 Faker::Games::WorldOfWarcraft.class_name #=> "Druid"

+# Generate random class name from the World of Warcraft
+Faker::Games::WorldOfWarcraft.race #=> "Night elf"

 # Generate random quote from the World of Warcraft
 Faker::Games::WorldOfWarcraft.quote #=> "These are dark times indeed."
 ```